-I called Plexus directly to inquire about they source of whey and how it’s processed.
-I was instructed to email their products department, which I did.
+I called Plexus directly to inquire about this.
+Their instructions were for me to email their products department, which I did.
 I also reached out to an independent distributor and asked – he had no idea.
 I left two comments on the Plexus Facebook page and sent them a direct message as well.
 The comments went entirely unanswered, and Plexus responded to my direct message instructing me to email the products department.
 As of now, I have not received a response and I’m likely not going to.
-I also directly tweeted at Plexus asking if their whey is grass-fed, no response.
+I also directly tweeted at Plexus to ask if their whey is grass-fed.
+There was no response.

-Because Plexus is literally refusing to answer my questions surrounding the whey they use, I’m forced to assume that they whey they use is inorganic.
+Because Plexus refuses to answer my questions surrounding the whey they use at this time, I assume based on their reaction that the whey they use is inorganic.
 I also couldn’t find any information on their website about their whey.
 If their products were organic, non-GMO and grass-fed, they’d advertise that because it’s a huge selling point.
 Consumers want transparency and honesty.
 I know wouldn’t want to purchase from a company that refuses to answer questions and who doesn’t educate its distributors.

 So what’s the problem with whey that isn’t organic or grass-fed?

 For starters – it’s not healthy.
 Don’t get me wrong, I’m a big fan of whey protein.
 You can check out the protein shake I make using it here.
-Majority of whey protein, and I’m assuming what Plexus uses in their products, comes from concentrated animal feeding operations (CAFOs).
+The majority of whey protein (and I’m assuming what Plexus uses in their products) comes from concentrated animal feeding operations (CAFOs).
 These animals are not on pasture, eating grass as they were meant to.
 Cows are meant to eat grass, the bovine consumption of corn and soy – which are two of the highest genetically modified crops – causes infections in the cow and raises the omega-6 content while lowering the omega-3 content (making the whey much more inflammatory).
 In fact, this study demonstrated how organic dairy contains 62% more omega-3s and 25% less omega-6 fatty acids than inorganic dairy.
-Vitamins, particularly A, E, D and K are also higher in grass-fed dairy.
+Vitamins, particularly A, E, D, and K are also higher in grass-fed dairy.

 Maltodextrin is a processed food additive, usually derived from GMO corn or wheat.
 If derived from wheat, this would not be a gluten-free product.